 You don’t confess in a vacuum, as though confession is isolated from the other aspects of repentance.
-If someone comes to you, asking about confessing their sin to their spouse, you want to examine the full matter.
+If someone comes to you asking about confessing their sin to their spouse, you want to examine the full matter.
 You want to serve them comprehensively.

 Each situation is different.
-No two people, couples, marriage, sin event(s), walk with the Lord, backgrounds, and current relationship with the Lord are the same.
+No two people, couples, marriage, sin event(s), walk with the Lord, backgrounds, and current relationships with the Lord are the same.
 Thus, you want to be careful when hearing what others did and taking your cues from their experience.

 Anecdotal evidence is just that: an account, which could be true or false and reliable or not.
-You can find encouragement in another’s story, but a disaster if you follow that unique experience.
+You can find encouragement in another’s story but also a disaster if you follow that unique experience.
 Of course, the opposite is also true: it could be what you should do, but first, you must work through the layers of your unique situation to see what part you might imitate from someone else’s experience.

 The Bible does not give a timeline to confess.
 For example,

 You don’t want to set up artificial or unrealistic timelines for a confession to happen.
 E.g., a husband sins against his wife and is ready to receive her forgiveness.
 But she is not prepared.
-He could say the words, “will you forgive me,” but it would be a formality without transactional force.
+He could say the words, “Will you forgive me,” but it would be a formality without transactional force.